 Common Bond Qualifications for Membership

-The qualification for admission to membership of the Credit Union shall be residing in or being employed in the locality of the East of Scotland and, Lothian's and Scottish Borders as defined below.
+The qualification for admission to membership of the Credit Union shall be residing in or being employed in the locality of East and Central Scotland and, Lothian's and Scottish Borders as defined below.
 A member joining under these conditions is designated a ‘directly qualifying member.’

-The locality of the East of Scotland, Lothian's and Borders (i.e. ‘designated region’), and which is outlined in the attached map, comprises the following local authorities as defined in Schedule 1 of The Local Government etc. (Scotland) Act1 994 (c39) or their successor organisation(s) by statute:
+The locality of East and Central Scotland, Lothian's and Borders (i.e. ‘designated region’), and which is outlined in the attached map, comprises the following local authorities as defined in Schedule 1 of The Local Government etc. (Scotland) Act1 994 (c39) or their successor organisation(s) by statute:

 City of Edinburgh